dgkanatsios/MessageOfTheDay/README.md

 [![unofficial Google Analytics for GitHub](https://gaforgithub.azurewebsites.net/api?repo=MessageOfTheDay)](https://github.com/dgkanatsios/gaforgithub)
 # Message Of The Day

 A simple "Message Of The Day" implementation for gaming clients, using [Azure Functions](https://functions.azure.com) and [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) for the backend.
+Functions implemented in Node.js.

 ## One-click deployment